mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 If you scale out the pods, the new addresses of those pods are registered as new targets and vice versa.

-The following command increases the number of pdos of `echo0` to 2:
+The following command increases the number of pods of `echo0` to 2:
 ```
 kubectl scale deployment echo0 --replicas=2 -n demo0
 ```